 If you’re looking for a plus size yoga mat that is not double wide yet still oversized suitably for one person, there’s none better than the Jade Fusion.
 Jade Yoga in my opinion has some of the best quality yoga mats and apparel you can buy.

 Quality is the defining feature when it comes to Jade Yoga and this mat being the widest and longest in the Jade Yoga line, quality is what you get.
 Oversized but not so huge you need to man handle it every time you want to roll it up.
 This mat is a nice 28 inches wide (4 inches wider than regular) and 80 inches in length.
 Which makes this yoga mat perfect for the big and tall people.

 Oversized extra thick, is that what you want from a yoga mat?.
-This mat is surly the thickest yoga mat I’ve come across.
+This mat is one of the thickest yoga mats I’ve come across.
 5/16″ to be precise.
 While it’s thick, it’s not too soft either.
 The foundation is firm and supportive.

 Because the mat is rubber, traction is no longer a problem.
 Which is a big deal if you are a heavier person.
 Landing on the floor from a pose gone bad due to mats not sticking is never a fun pastime.